FunnelKit

 • Using a plugin

-In the following sections, we will share both the processes.
+In the following sections, we will share both processes.

 Method 1: How to Create a Direct Checkout URL in WooCommerce And Change Quantity Manually